stonepros/stone/doc/install/get-packages.rst

    echo deb https://download.ceph.com/debian-testing/ $(lsb_release -sc) main | sudo tee /etc/apt/sources.list.d/ceph.list

 .. tip:: For non-US users: There might be a mirror close to you where
-         to download Ceph from.
-For more information see: `Ceph Mirrors`_.
+         to download Stone from.
+For more information see: `Stone Mirrors`_.

 RPM Packages